 In 2010, Natalie McCray introduced the lipstick lesbian pride flag in her now-defunct blog “My Lesbian Life”.
+Let’s discuss the lesbian flag colors chosen here.
 It has six stripes of varying shades of pink and red, plus a white one in the centre.
 On the upper left-hand corner, there is a red kiss mark.
-McCray didn’t explain her choice of colours, but it’s likely a reference to pink being associated with hyper-femininity.
+McCray didn’t explain the lesbian flag meaning or her choice of colors, but it’s likely a reference to pink being associated with hyper-femininity.

 While this flag garnered some attention online at the time it was introduced, it didn’t become as popular or widely used as other designs.
 Some lesbians felt that, due to the pink colours, kiss mark, and associations to lipstick lesbian culture, the flag wasn’t inclusive of non-binary and butch lesbians.

-Also don’t know about you but we think it looks tacky and we hate it.
+Also, we don’t know about you but we think it looks tacky and we hate it.
+LOL.
+Burn.

 2018: The Orange And Pink Flag

 In 2018, artist Emily Gwen posted a seven-stripe community flag on Tumblr.
-Designed as an inclusive flag for lesbians who identify within and outside of the gender binary, it symbolises the following aspects:
+Designed as an inclusive flag for lesbians who identify within and outside of the gender binary, it symbolises the aspects below.

 - Gender nonconformity, symbolised by the colour dark orange

 - Independence, symbolised by the colour coral orange

 - Community, symbolised by the colour light orange

 - Unique relationships to womanhood, symbolised by the colour white